finos/git-proxy/README.md

 ##### Open a pull request

-With your changes applied to your fork of the project, it's time to [open a pull request from your repository](https://github.com/finos/git-proxy/compare).
+With your changes applied to your fork of the project, it's time to [open a pull request from your repository](https://github.com/finos/git-proxy/compare)...

 <br />

 ## Security

-If you identify a security vulnerability in the codebase, please follow the steps in the [`SECURITY.md`](https://github.com/finos/git-proxy/security/policy).
+If you identify a security vulnerability in the codebase, please follow the steps in [`SECURITY.md`](https://github.com/finos/git-proxy/security/policy).
 This includes logic-based vulnerabilities and sensitive information or secrets found in code.

 ## Code of Conduct